Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 Others, including Henry Waxman, are far more critical and have tried to do something about it over the years.
 Waxman proposed multiple bills to rein in corporate profits by amending the orphan drug law that he sponsored, but none succeeded.

-The FDA has also tried but failed, to keep corporations in check.
+The FDA has also tried, but failed, to keep corporations in check.

 In 2012, drugmaker Depomed Inc. filed suit against the FDA for refusing to give its drug Gralise seven years of market exclusivity as a treatment for pain related to shingles.